What We Treat

 Danielle Shook MSN, NP-C

-Danielle Shook NP-C is a board-certified Family Nurse Practitioner.
+Danielle Shook MSN, NP-C is a board-certified Family Nurse Practitioner.
 She has been in nursing for over 26 years.
 She earned her Master’s Degree at University of Colorado, Colorado Springs through Beth El School of Nursing.
 Her nursing experience includes 10 years in Obstetrics and 7 years in Hospice home care.
 She has over 8 years’ experience as an NP which includes Family Practice at the Air Force Academy, Urgent Care, Acute after hours care with the ARMY Premier Clinic and House Calls.

 Cathy Poral RN has been a registered nurse for over 25 years.
 She earned her Bachelors of Science in Nursing at the Medical College of Virginia.
 She also holds a Master of Arts Degree in Clinical Psychology.
 Her nursing experience includes Obstetrics, Hospice home care, community and home health nursing.
 She was instrumental in creating the Community & Public health division of the CO Springs Fire Department.